dilayercelik/dilayercelik.github.io/CV.md

 ---
 # Academic Awards

+- (PhD funding) Clarendon Fund Scholarship through the Medical Sciences Graduate School Studentship (2024-2029).
+The PhD studentship covers course fees in full, and a grant for living expenses totalling £20,780 per year for the duration of the fee liability, normally 3.5 years (Oct 2025 - March 2029)

+- Study Grant for the Trinity term of 2025 awarded by the Keble Association (associated with Keble College) for attendance at the UK Neural Computation conference (10-11 July 2025) hosted by Imperial College London (£314) (July 2025)

+- FKNE Scientific Exchange to ENS (Paris, 10-12 Feb 2025)

+- James Martin Graduate Scholarship for tuition fees at Keble College (£9,000) (2024)

+- The Corporate Partnership Programme MSc Group Project Prize for our MSc AI group project (£50) (2024)

 - UCL Faculty Undergraduate Scholarship for Excellence (£3,000) (2021)

 - Nomination for the BPS Cognitive Psychology Undergraduate Project Prize (2022)